Last updated: June 15, 2026

 | Health coverage | Apply through MNsure. | Income rules vary for adults, children, pregnant people, and MinnesotaCare. |

-Some programs use the word “grant,” but that does not always mean free cash.
-A tax credit may come as a refund.
-Housing help may pay rent directly.
+Some Minnesota programs use the word “grant,” but that does not always mean cash paid to you.
+A tax credit may come as a refund after you file.
+Housing help may pay a landlord.
 WIC and SNAP help with food.
 Child care assistance pays a provider.

 Cash help and tax money